 (A) Any person seeking a ruling as to whether an activity constitutes a development or a subdivision subject the jurisdiction of 10 V.S.A.
-Chapter 151 (Act 250) may request a jurisdictional opinion from a district coordinator in the environmental district where the potential development or subdivision is located pursuant to the provisions of 10 V.S.A.
-Section 6007(c).
+Ch.
+151 (Act 250) may request a jurisdictional opinion from a district coordinator or an assistant district coordinator in the environmental district where the potential development or subdivision is located pursuant to the provisions of 10 V.S.A. § 6007(c).

-(B) Persons who qualify as parties pursuant to 10 V.S.A.
-Section 6085(c)(1)(A) through (E) may request reconsideration from the district coordinator within 30 days of the mailing of the opinion.
-The filing of a timely request for reconsideration shall stop the period for appeal.
-A new full period for appeal shall begin on the date of a refusal to reconsider or, if reconsideration is accepted, on the date the reconsidered opinion is mailed.
-A district coordinator may reconsider, or accept a request for reconsideration of, a jurisdictional opinion at any time upon an adequate showing of a failure to disclose material facts or fraud.
+(B) Persons who qualify as parties pursuant to 10 V.S.A. § 6085(c)(1)(A) through (E) may request reconsideration from the district coordinator or the assistant district coordinator within 30 days of the mailing of the jurisdictional opinion.
+The running of the time for filing a request with the Natural Resources Board pursuant to 10 V.S.A. § 6007(d) is terminated by a timely request for reconsideration by the district coordinator or assistant district coordinator.
+A district coordinator or an assistant district coordinator may reconsider, or accept a request for reconsideration of, a jurisdictional opinion at any time upon an adequate showing of a failure to disclose material facts or fraud. - Adopted April 7, 2006, eff.
+May 1, 2006; amended Sept.
+17, 2007, eff.
+Oct.
+3, 2007; amended September 12, 2013, eff.
+October 1, 2013.